informatik01/edisoft-project/SecurePasswordEncoder/trunk/README.txt

-It takes some password provided by a user, generates a cryptographically strong random number for the salt, and hashes the salted password using Secure Hash Algorithm (SHA).
+It takes some password provided by a user, generates a cryptographically strong random number for the salt, and hashes the salted password using Secure Hash Algorithm (SHA-256).

 Salted password hash along with the salt can be stored in a database and used, for example, as part of a web application